What is Dementia?

 Bromilow Community Care now named My Home Care by Bromilow provided the staff time and funds to create the SCDN website.

-In 2021, the SCDN continues to operate with the voluntary facilitation from Vince and Lorrae O’Rourke who encourage the interaction and networking among people with dementia and their family carers and staff.
+In 2021, the SCDN continued to operate with the voluntary facilitation from Vince and Lorrae O’Rourke who encourage the interaction and networking among people with dementia and their family carers and staff.

 What has happened and continue to do in 2021.